Some days, I still can’t believe that although I am on a grain-free diet, I still get to eat something as scrumptious as this Paleo Chocolate Cake.

 - Less sugar/sweetener than traditional chocolate cakes

-- Easy, two ingredient, dairy free chocolate ganache icing
+- Easy, two ingredients, dairy free chocolate ganache icing

 - Can all be mixed in one bowl